 Bodel teaches undergraduate courses in Latin language and literature, Roman history and religion, ancient slavery, and Pompeii, and graduate seminars on Latin epigraphy, social space at Pompeii, Roman slavery, "The Book" (on the sociology of reading and the influence of ancient publication practices on Roman literary forms), and on his favorite Latin authors: Apuleius, Petronius, Pliny, Tacitus, and Varro.

-National Endowment for the Humanities Research Fellowship for University Teachers, "The Business of Death in the Roman World" ($30,000)
+1993 - National Endowment for the Humanities Research Fellowship for University Teachers ($30,000)

 1995-2002 - Rutgers University, Research Council.
 U.S. Epigraphy Project ($10,000 per year)

 1996-1997 - Magie Publications Fund Committee, Princeton University.
 U.S. Epigraphy Project ($3,000)

 2004-2005 - Scholarly Technology Group Faculty Grant, Brown University.
 U.S. Epigraphy Project ($30,000)

 2008-2009 - Salomon Faculty Research Award, Brown University.
 Center of Digital Epigraphy (CoDE) ($19,000)